Michael Jackson would have turned 60 today!

 “Most of my dreams seem to come true, and I’m so thankful that they do.
 I don’t know over what period of time, but I have lots of dreams and they usually come true, and I’m so glad.” – Michael Jackson

-I have always been a huge fan of Michael Jackson.
-Thriller and Billie Jean (released 1983) were two of my favourite videos when I was younger; Billie Jean is still one of my favourite songs today and both videos were complete masterpieces.
+I have always been a huge fan of Michael Jackson. and Billie Jean (released 1983) were two of my favourite videos when I was younger; is still one of my favourite songs today and both videos were complete masterpieces.
 Billie Jean was one of the best-selling singles of 1983 and became the biggest-selling single for Jackson as a solo artist.
 Thriller soon became the best-selling album of all time.
 It was the first video by a black artist which was heavily played by MTV, which supported Michael’s long-standing music career.

 Off The Wall

-One of my favourite albums, Off the Wall was the album prior to Thriller, released in 1979.
+One of my favourite albums, was the album prior to Thriller, released in 1979.
 Jackson became the first solo artist to have four singles from the same album in the top 10.
 Slightly moving away from Motown, Off the Wall is such an amazing Disco album with some Jackson classics!

-The album Bad was released in 1987; a music collaboration between Jackson and Quincy Jones.
+The album was released in 1987; a music collaboration between Jackson and Quincy Jones.
 It was a massive commercial success – many of the songs were released successfully as standalone singles.

 Liberian Girl is so beautiful lyrically.
 The video itself is so typically Michael Jackson; his humour abundant with celebrity cameos from Steven Spielberg, Whoopi Goldberg, John Travolta, Olivia Newton-John, Brigette Nielsen, Paul Abdul and of course his pet monkey Bubbles, to name but a few!
 The video captured everyone on stage with Michael secretly filming.
 Liking to poke fun at himself, there is a mummy in the video, who people wonder if is Michael Jackson.